-Questions and Answers About Divorce Mediation in Long Island
+Answers from Divorce Mediation Lawyers on Long Island

-At Wisselman & Associates, our Long Island divorce attorneys want our clients to be well informed about all of their available options.
-When it comes to mediation, we know that spouses frequently have questions about the process, what they can expect, and how it may work with their particular situation.
+At Wisselman, Harounian & Associates, our Long Island divorce attorneys want our clients to be informed about all of their available options.
+When it comes to mediation, we know spouses frequently have questions about the process, what they can expect, and how it may work with their particular situation.
 Although each marriage and divorce is unique, the following questions and answers can provide you with a better understanding of divorce mediation.

-Put simply, mediation is an out of court process for obtaining a divorce, a legal separation, or resolving a custody dispute.
+Put simply, mediation is an out-of-court process for obtaining a divorce, legal separation, or resolving a custody dispute.
 In fact, mediation can be used for virtually all family law matters, including support, visitation, and property division.
-With mediation, the approach is one centered on amicable negotiations and compromise.
-The process is entirely out of court.
-Each party can still have their own attorney to advise them along the way.
-Mediation is best used for situations in which parties are able to communicate, compromise, and ultimately agree with one another about the issues.
+With mediation, the approach is centered on amicable negotiation and compromise.

-Mediation is NOT therapy; however, an experienced mediator will be able to guide the parties toward more effective and amicable communication regarding co-parenting, financial, and divorce issues.
+Mediation is NOT therapy; however, an experienced mediator can help parties effectively and amicably communicate regarding issues pertaining to co-parenting, finances, and divorce.
 The end result of mediation is a written and signed separation or divorce agreement, not reconciliation of the parties.

-Learn More from Our Long Island Divorce Attorneys
+Learn More from Our Great Neck Divorce Attorneys

 If you are seeking a divorce and are considering mediation, allow a member of our legal team to provide you with a free consultation.
 We are here to work personally with you and to answer any questions you may have.
 We are available 24/7 and offer evening and weekend consultations.
 Call (516) 406-8500 today.